Robert Mueller’s brief remarks get wall-to-wall coverage

 James Clapper, former director of national intelligence and a paid security analyst for CNN, weighed in to call the appearance “classic Bob Mueller.
 Understated, but I think he clearly thought about every word.”

-On Fox, commentators focused on statements by 2020 presidential hopefuls calling for impeachment, including a tweet from Sen. Cory Booker, a New Jersey Democrat, who said that starting impeachment proceedings was “the only path forward.”
+On Fox News, commentators focused on statements by 2020 presidential hopefuls calling for impeachment, including a tweet from Sen. Cory Booker, a New Jersey Democrat, who said that starting impeachment proceedings was “the only path forward.”

-Fox anchor Bret Baier also noted Mueller’s statement Wednesday that charging President Donald Trump with a crime was not an option due to longstanding guidelines from the Department of Justice.
+Bret Baier, Fox News’ chief political anchor, also noted Mueller’s statement Wednesday that charging President Donald Trump with a crime was not an option due to longstanding guidelines from the Department of Justice.
 That comment, Baier said, appeared at odds with Barr’s statement in March that department guidelines had no impact on the report.

 Trump, who has repeatedly and falsely claimed that Mueller’s report cleared him of obstruction of justice, aired his position on Twitter.
 “There was insufficient evidence and therefore, in our Country, a person is innocent.
 The case is closed!” he tweeted.